 Introduced in England by scientist Sir John Herschel, they were also used by one of the first female photographer-scientists, Anna Atkins.
 Today, cyanotypes are increasingly found in the contemporary art world.
 The process utilizes objects found in most homes, with the exception of cyanotype paper.
 Participants need to purchase cyanotype paper prior to the session.

-The class is appropriate both for photographers of all experience levels as well as non-photographers interested in gaining a deeper understanding of the form’s technical and artistic evolution.
+The class is appropriate for photographers of all experience levels as well as non-photographers interested in gaining a deeper understanding of the form’s technical and artistic evolution.

-- View Common FAQs about our Streaming Programs on Zoom.
+- View Common FAQs and Policies about our Online Programs on Zoom.